mil/Mmvp.js/README.md

-Mmmvc.js
+Mmvp.js
 ========
-MVC does not have to be complicated.
-Mmmvc.js is a proof of concept JS MVC in 39 SLOC.
+MVC/MVP does not have to be complicated.
+Mmvp.js is a proof of concept JS MVP in 44 SLOC.

 Guide coming soon.